 Oh, sorry, that might have been a misquote from Danny Kaye:

-FFS, does anyone really truly buy this Quran crap?
+Does anyone really truly buy this Quran nonsense?

 Moving on to the duplicitous (sorry, polysemous) excusing of slavery …